In 1996, the federal HIPAA law forever changed how the healthcare industry should store, access, and share patient information.

 Companies can spend 2 to 3 years ensuring they’re HIPAA compliant, without one accepted way to prove it.

-So if you’re evaluating a software provider to work with, here are a few ways to verify their HIPAA compliance.
+So if you’re evaluating a software provider like SPARK to work with, here are a few ways to verify their HIPAA compliance.

 Do they use a third-party software to audit and verify their compliance?